Jude-Gigy-IT/Wazuh-SOC-Lab/01-file-integrity-monitoring/README.md

 This project successfully demonstrated that Wazuh can detect changes made to monitored files in near real time.

-After modifying a file, Wazuh generated a detailed alert containing contextual information such as the affected file path, severity level, timestamp, and MITRE ATT&CK mapping.
+After modifying a file, Wazuh generated a detailed alert containing  information such as the affected file path, severity level, timestamp, and MITRE ATT&CK mapping.
 These details provide analysts with the information needed to investigate file integrity events efficiently.

 ---